rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/march.md

 #### Security Updates

 - Security updates related to the verification of SSL certificates for encrypted connections are done on the rapyuta agent that runs on the devices.
-[Re-onboard](/6_troubleshoot/612_reonboarding-devices/) your devices if already onboarded to the rapyuta.io platform to receive the updates.
-The newly onboarded devices automatically receive the updates.
+[Re-onboard](/6_troubleshoot/612_reonboarding-devices/) your existing devices to receive the updates.
+The newly onboarded devices will already have the updates.

 #### SDK